drug-design/course/docs/chapters/structure-based-design.md

 ### Design of a Hybrid Molecule

-The designed keto molecule incorporates knowledge extracted from the two other active phenyl-imidazole analogs.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/design-hybrid-molecule-fdd5f9c0'><i class='fa fa-play' aria-hidden='true'></i></button>The designed keto molecule incorporates knowledge extracted from the two other active phenyl-imidazole analogs.
 The imidazole ring of each of the compounds is mimicked by a pyridine ring in the designed structure.
 The resulting compound proved to be much more potent than the other two compounds.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold